-Peninsular Malaysia also is known as West Malaysia, is the part of Malaysia that lies on the Malay Peninsula and surrounding islands.
+Peninsular Malaysia also known as West Malaysia, is the part of Malaysia that lies on the Malay Peninsula and surrounding islands.

 Below is the map of the states/routes that I’ve ridden.